brettpilch/nflstats/README.md

 display NFL team stats for a given season, teams, and weeks

 ### positional arguments
-  {2009,2010,2011,2012,2013,2014,2015}
-- which year do you want stats from?
+  *{2009,2010,2011,2012,2013,2014,2015}* -- Which year do you want stats from?

 ### optional arguments
-  *-h, --help*  show this help message and exit
+  *-h, --help* -- show this help message and exit
-  *-w WEEK, --week WEEK*  Which week(s) do you want to include?
+  *-w WEEK, --week WEEK* -- Which week(s) do you want to include?
 Use '1-5,7,...' for multiple weeks.
 Omit to include all weeks.
-  *-t TEAM, --team TEAM*  Which team(s) do you want to include?
+  *-t TEAM, --team TEAM* -- Which team(s) do you want to include?
 Use 'IND,NE,...' for multiple teams.
 Omit to include all teams.
-  *-c, --cum*  Flag to show cumulative stats instead of single-game stats.
+  *-c, --cum* -- Flag to show cumulative stats instead of single-game stats.
-  *-r, --rate*  Flag to show rate stats instead of gross stats.
+  *-r, --rate* -- Flag to show rate stats instead of gross stats.

 (The only required argument is the year, which must be between 2009 and 2015.)